Dev

 Use Cases

-- •Seeding a README with working GET, POST, and DELETE samples
+- •Seeding a GitHub README with realistic GET, POST, and DELETE request examples

-- •Creating varied cURL examples for a REST API blog tutorial
+- •Generating a batch of varied cURL samples for a REST API tutorial on a dev blog

-- •Filling a Postman collection description with shell-equivalent commands
+- •Filling a Postman collection description with shell-equivalent cURL commands for each method

 Tips